-Purpose and Objectives of Field Instruction
+Purpose and Objectives of Practicum Instruction

-The Council on Social Work Education asserts in the 2008 EPAS Educational Policy 2.3 that field education represents the central form of instruction and learning in which a profession socializes its students to perform the role of practitioner.
-The council also contends that field education is the Signature Pedagogy of social work education.
-Further, field education is systematically designed, supervised, coordinated, and evaluated based on criteria by which students demonstrate the achievement of program competencies (CSWE, 2010).
+The Council on Social Work Education asserts in the 2008 EPAS Educational Policy 3.3 that Practicum education represents the central form of instruction and learning in which a profession socializes its students to perform the role of practitioner.
+The council also contends that Practicumeducation is the Signature Pedagogy of social work education.
+Further, Practicum education is systematically designed, supervised, coordinated, and evaluated based on criteria by which students demonstrate the achievement of program competencies (CSWE, 2010).

-Modified from the York College 2008 field education manual, the purpose of field instruction is to integrate the components of social work education into a structured practice experience to prepare generalist social work practitioners who are competent in the following core areas:
+Modified from the York College 2008 Practicum education manual, the purpose of Practicum instruction isto integrate the components of social work education into a structured practice experience to prepare generalist social work practitioners who are competent in the following core areas:

-CSWE (2015) Core Competencies
+CSWE (2022) Core Competencies

 - 1. Demonstrate ethical and professional behaviors - 2.
-Engage diversity and difference in practice - 3.
-Advance human rights and social, economic, and environmental justice - 4.
-Engage in practice-informed research and research informed practice - 5.
+Advance human rights and social, economic, and environmental justice - 3.
+Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice - 4.
+Engage in practice-informed research and research-informed practice - 5.
 Engage in policy practice - 6.
 Engage with individuals, families, groups, organizations and communities - 7.
 Assess individuals, families, groups, organizations and communities - 8.
 Intervene with individuals, families, groups, organizations and communities - 9.
 Evaluate Practice with individuals, families, groups, organizations and communities